jh125486/CSCE4600/Project1/README.md

 2. Copy the `Project1` files to your own git project.

-3. The processes for your scheduling algorithms is read from a file as the first argument to your program.
+3. The processes for your scheduling algorithms are read from a file as the first argument to your program.

    1. Every line in this file includes a record with comma separated fields.